guilhermag/lc-movie-review-api/README.md

 ```

 It's possible to consult and make updates in the database locally, prisma has the [Prisma studio](https://www.prisma.io/studio), and the [documentation](https://www.prisma.io/docs/concepts/components/prisma-studio).

+*Tip: Prisma studio can be helpful to change user roles, with that you can test all the features of the app, or just check de database data, like score, comments or reviews...*

 ```bash
 # in the app folder type